Skip to main content

 • Choose between Standard and Low regen settings

-Safety Note: When regen is limited, your stopping distance increases.
+Safety Note: When regen is limited, your stopping distance increases significantly.
+The car won't slow down as quickly when you lift off the accelerator.
 Be prepared to use the brake pedal more frequently, especially in cold conditions.
+Leave extra following distance.

 Is Limited Regen a Problem?